Assessment Grievance Process

 For assessment purposes, grievance filings must be made only to the Town of Scarsdale, not the Village of Scarsdale.
 Filings made to the Village of Scarsdale in addition to the Town of Scarsdale for the same property, will not be accepted for filing.

-Grievance forms will be accepted at the Assessor's Office between June 1 and June 19, 2018.
+Grievance forms will be accepted at the Assessor's Office between June 1 (or next business day) and June 18, 2019.
 For the Grievance Form click here: https://www.tax.ny.gov/pdf/current_forms/orpts/rp524_fill_in.pdf